 When you change your relationship with yourself & work on yourself, not only will you gain incredible inner strength but you will positively impact the dynamics within all relationships & encounters.

-Pratice NOT thinking about what other people are thinking & focus your mind energy on something that will support you, learn something new, get engaged in your work, get focused.
+Pratice NOT thinking about what other people are thinking (you can still be considerate of course) & focus your mind energy on something that will support you, learn something new, get engaged in your work, get focused.

 Strategy 4: Gut Instinct: